Ways to Give

 Donations to the Area of Greatest Need give us the greatest flexibility to use the funds on our most critical projects or initiatives.

-To meet the hospice and palliative care needs of our community now and in the future, we are constructing two buildings on our Mishawaka campus – a 12-bed inpatient unit on the banks of the scenic St. Joseph River, and a centralized facility for doctors, nurses and other clinical staff supporting CHC patients.
+To meet the hospice and palliative care needs of our community now and in the future, we constructed our Mishawaka campus – including the Ernestine M. Raclin House (a 12-bed inpatient unit on the banks of the scenic St. Joseph River), a centralized facility for doctors, nurses and other clinical staff supporting CHC patients and our administrative building that houses CHC’s admissions, IT, accounting, and administrative teams as well as the Hospice Foundation and the Life Transition Center.

 In addition to providing compassionate end-of-life care to patients, Center for Hospice Care provides programs to grieving family members – at no cost.
 The Hospice Foundation is proud to help raise support to ensure these programs are available to all in our community in perpetuity.